klux21/limitless_times/README.md

 functions in big multi-threaded and portable software projects if any time zone adjustments or conversions at runtime need to be done.

-For being thread safe you just need a call of `update_time_zone_info` before creating any threads.
+For being thread safe you need to call `update_time_zone_info` before creating any threads.
 In case that you need changes of TZ or your local time zone at random times once your process is running you have to provide an own mutex lock and unlock function for a call of `init_time_api_lock`.

 Since version 2.1 only `time64_t` instead of `time_t` values are used.
 This should cause compiler warnings if a 32 bit time_t is used for storing the return